 Facing imminent death, Kushana chooses to walk Nausicaä’s path.
 She discards her rage and hatred, sings a lullaby to her men, and is spared from the insect horde.

 When someone has wronged us, it is easy and comforting to cling onto the injustice and surrender to our base impulses.
 We can take great pleasure in being vindictive and hurtful.
-But indulging in this just perpetuates a cycle of internal and external suffering.
-In the end, we can never make another fully feel the depth of our pain, the pain we must always endure in solitude.
+But indulging in this perpetuates a cycle of internal and external suffering.
+In the end, we can never make another fully feel the depth of our pain, the pain we must endure, always in solitude.
 One holds on to grudges at the risk of becoming a bitter and jaded husk, or worse, losing one’s self in the process.

 “There’s not much difference between being at the mercy of desire and being a prisoner of hatred.”
 (Kushana, Vol. 2, Hardcover Edition, p.
 50)